 Cold breeze calms down the restless nerves and chills the sweaty skin.
 For travelers coming from crowded urban cities.
 Such mute sound harmony is a rare treasure to behold.

 Of course, there is nothing wrong with snapping pictures of the panorama.
-In every corner of the forest, vacationers can immortalize self-actualization.
-Both in photographs and videos.
+In every corner of the forest, vacationers can immortalize self-actualization in photographs and videos.
 The sky-high pine trees and viridian shades backing the golden sunlight.
-With the bright blue sky pops up all colors.
-Will definitely give a vibrant touch to each picture.
+Followed by the bright blue sky pops up all colors definitely will add a vibrant touch to each picture.